Router One

 Can I reproduce these numbers?

 Yes — probe shape, sample size, and ISP set are documented on /methodology.
-The /benchmarks/china-latency page is refreshed monthly from rolling 7-day data.
+Each published figure on /benchmarks/china-latency is tied to the measurement date shown at the top of the page.

 Why is VPN latency this high?